Radar chart: Limitations

-Radar charts are primarily suited for strikingly showing outliers and commonality, or when one chart is greater in every variable than another, and primarily used for ordinal measurements – where each variable corresponds to "better" in some respect, and all variables on the same scale.
+Radar charts are primarily suited for strikingly showing outliers and commonality, or when one chart is greater in every variable than another, and primarily used for ordinal measurements where each variable corresponds to "better" in some respect and all variables are on the same scale.

-Conversely, radar charts have been criticized as poorly suited for making trade-off decisions – when one chart is greater than another on some variables, but less on others.
+Conversely, radar charts have been criticized as poorly suited for making trade-off decisions when one chart is greater than another on some variables, but less on others.

 Further, it is hard to visually compare lengths of different spokes, because radial distances are hard to judge, though concentric circles help as grid lines.
-Instead, one may use a simple line graph, particularly for time series.
+Instead, one may use a simple line graph, particularly for a time series.

 Radar charts can distort data to some extent, especially when areas are filled in, because the area contained becomes proportional to the square of the linear measures.
-For example, in a chart with 5 variables that range from 1 to 100, the area contained by the polygon bounded by 5 points when all measures are 90, is more than 10% larger than the same for a chart with all values of 82.
+For example, in a chart with 5 variables that range from 1 to 100, the area contained by the polygon bounded by 5 points when all measures are 90 is more than 10% larger than the same for a chart with all values of 82.

 Radar charts can also become hard to visually compare between different samples on the chart when their values are close as their lines or areas bleed into each other, as shown in Figure 5.

 Artificial structure

-Radar charts impose several structures on data, which are often artificial:
+Radar charts impose several structures on data which are often artificial: